harshakanduri/Harshakanduri/README.md

 ---

 ## 🚀 About Me
-I am a Cloud & DevOps Engineer focused on AWS, CI/CD automation, Infrastructure as Code, and server deployments.
-I build end-to-end cloud solutions using Terraform, Jenkins, GitHub Actions, and AWS EC2.
+I am a Cloud & DevOps engineer with hands-on practice in AWS, Jenkins, Terraform, Docker, and Kubernetes.
+I enjoy learning by building real projects and working with CI/CD pipelines, server deployments, and Infrastructure as Code.
+I focus on developing strong foundational skills to create reliable and automated cloud environments.
 I enjoy learning-by-building and documenting all my DevOps work on GitHub.

 ---

-# 🛠️ Tech Stack & Tools
+# 🛠️ My skills in Tech Stack & Tools

 ### 🚀 Cloud
 <p align="left">